parker-group/Kinshasa_EO/EO_Products.md

 ## 6. References

 - Huete, A. et al. (2002).
-Overview of the radiometric and biophysical performance of the MODIS vegetation indices. *Remote Sensing of Environment*.
+[Overview of the radiometric and biophysical performance of the MODIS vegetation indices.](https://doi.org/10.1016/S0034-4257(02)00096-2) *Remote Sensing of Environment*.
 - Wan, Z. (2008).
-New refinements and validation of the MODIS Land-Surface Temperature/Emissivity products. *Remote Sensing of Environment*.
+[New refinements and validation of the MODIS Land-Surface Temperature/Emissivity products.](https://doi.org/10.1016/j.rse.2006.06.026) *Remote Sensing of Environment*.
 - Muñoz-Sabater, J. et al. (2021).
-ERA5-Land: a state-of-the-art global reanalysis dataset for land applications. *Earth System Science Data*.
+[ERA5-Land: a state-of-the-art global reanalysis dataset for land applications.](https://doi.org/10.5194/essd-13-4349-2021) *Earth System Science Data*.

 ---